ErikRupertGo/GJ-Bot/README.md

 Where as words inside the quotation marks will be the team name and the mentioned users will be the members.
 You can add multiple members by mentioning more users.

-Additionally, you can make a solo team by not mentioning a user e.g. `-createTeam "Team Name`
+Additionally, you can make a solo team by not mentioning a user e.g. `-createTeam "Team Name"`

 ## invite